Fastest electric cars in the world

 The latest generation of Formula E cars – the all-electric answer to Formula One – are remarkable machines.
 While previous seasons required drivers to change cars mid-race, the latest machines have a much larger battery capacity (54kWh) and can go the full distance.

 Acceleration from 0-62mph takes less than three seconds and the car weighs just 900kg, with 350bhp or so on tap.
 Sophisticated and futuristic aerodynamics help drivers extract the most from the series' road-car-like tyres.
-We’re looking forward to seeing how the latest generation of Formula E cars fare when the season starts in December 2018.
 Find out more about Formula E here.

 It looks like an old Corvette, but the Genovation GXE is completely different under its familiar metal.
 There’s a bespoke chassis and drivetrain developed by Genovation, with enough power for a 209mph top speed and a roughly three-second 0-62mph time.